Learn & Grow/Memory Care/Checklist for Moving a Parent or Loved One to a Memory Care Community

 Checklist for Moving a Parent or Loved One to a Memory Care Community

-You’ve made the tough decision to move your parent or loved one to memory care.
-You researched senior care living communities, toured the grounds, and met the staff.
+You’ve made the decision to move your parent or loved one to memory care.
+You researched senior care living communities, toured the grounds, and met the team members.
 You’re confident your parent or loved one will receive the best quality care.
-Still, as moving day looms closer, you may be apprehensive: “How will my parent or loved one react on the day?”
-“What if I forget something essential?”
+Still, as moving day approaches, you may be asking yourself: “How will my parent or loved one react on the day?” or “What if I forget something essential?”

-The transition to memory care for a loved one can feel overwhelming for everyone involved, but there are ways to streamline the moving process and reduce anxieties.
+Helping a loved one transition to memory care can feel overwhelming for everyone involved, but there are ways to streamline the moving process and reduce anxieties.
 To help create a low-stress moving day experience, explore our memory care moving checklist for seniors and their loved ones.

 Work with Community Staff